Minor Information

 • MATH 3 (or ECON 3)

 A student who fails to achieve the minimum grade average for the prerequisites may, with the permission of the vice chair, substitute grades in ECON 21 and ECON 20 for those in ECON 1 and ECON 10, respectively.
 Another statistics course may be substituted for ECON 10 with permission of the vice chair.
-Newly declared Econ Minors who have not previously satisfied this requirement must take Econ 10.
+Newly declared Econ Majors who have not previously satisfied this requirement must take Econ 10.

 REQUIREMENTS